smiletoeveryone/detect_mr_bean/README.md

 # face_recognition

-this is the face recognition what base on openCV
+this is the face recognition what base on openCV and face_recognition

-'haarcascade_frontalface_default.xml' is needed what as configuration for face detecting.
+1. pip3 install opencv-python

+2. pip3 install face_recognition